Virginia State Route 237: Route description

 SR 237 and US 29 become Lee Highway again on entering the East Falls Church area of Arlington County.
 Just north of the city boundary, the two highways intersect the Washington & Old Dominion Railroad Trail and diverge at their partial diamond interchange with I-66, which provides access to and from the direction of Front Royal and Washington Dulles International Airport.
 Westbound SR 237 crosses over I-66 and the Orange Line, which runs in I-66's median, with US 29; eastbound SR 237 crosses the Interstate and transit line on its own bridge.
 The two two-lane roadways come together on the north side of the Interstate as Washington Boulevard and the highway intersects Sycamore Street, which provides access to the East Falls Church station of the Washington Metro and to another partial diamond interchange that accesses I-66 to and from Washington.

 SR 237 (Washington Boulevard) heads east from Sycamore Street as a two-lane undivided road that passes through several densely populated neighborhoods in the Westover area of Arlington County.
 The state highway becomes four lanes just before crossing over I-66 into Ballston.
 SR 237 intersects SR 120 (Glebe Road); the state highway turns south on Glebe Road to run concurrently with six-lane SR 120, which has a partial diamond interchange with I-66 immediately to the north, while Washington Boulevard continues east as an unnumbered street.
 Two blocks to the south, SR 237 turns east onto Fairfax Drive, which continues west as an unnumbered street onto ramps to and from I-66 heading west.
-The four-lane divided highway passes through the center of Ballston and the adjoining Virginia Square and by each neighborhood's Washington Metro station, Ballston–MU and Virginia Square – GMU, respectively.
+The four-lane divided highway passes through the center of Ballston and the adjoining Virginia Square and by the Washington Metro's Ballston–MU station and Virginia Square–GMU station, respectively.
 Within Virginia Square, the highway passes the urban campus of the George Mason University School of Law.

 At a four-way intersection with Kirkwood Road in Clarendon, SR 237 veers east onto 10th Street.
 The four-lane divided street passes along Clarendon's southern edge.
 After intersecting Washington Boulevard, SR 237 passes through a residential neighborhood.
 At the east end of that neighborhood, the highway reaches its eastern terminus at US 50 (Arlington Boulevard) just west of Fort Myer at the southern edge of the Courthouse neighborhood.